Business Management

 Lecture content:

 This course provides students with solid knowledge and practical skills to successfully lead companies in an increasingly globalized and competitive environment.
 The course highlights the challenges and opportunities arising from the internationalization of businesses and offers a comprehensive overview of the strategic, cultural, and economic aspects of international business management.
 The focus is on the development and implementation of global strategies, leadership, and the management of international subsidiaries, investments, and partnerships.
 Students learn how companies operate in global markets, which market entry strategies are promising, and how diversification, mergers and acquisitions (M&A), and strategic alliances can be effectively designed.
-To plan for and design the entry of new sales markets is considered one of the most fundamental and at the same time most complex management decisions.
+Planning for and shaping the entry into new sales markets is considered one of the most fundamental and at the same time most complex management decisions.
 Any emerging uncertainties need to be mapped in regard to the opportunities and risks they entail and for how to address the structural, cultural, institutional and activity-related dimensions of these uncertainties.
-Drawing on a decision-oriented view, this course discusses the following questions: - What are the typical market entry barriers that businesses face? - How can the new service/product portfolios be positioned in the market successfully? - What are the available institutional market entry options? - Which benefits and drawbacks come along with the individual timing strategies? - What legal aspects need to be considered when entering a commercial market? - Is it necessary to develop specific market entry competencies? - Which particularities must service providers as well as small and medium-sized enterprises be aware of?
+Drawing on a decision-oriented view, this course discusses the following questions: - What are the typical market entry barriers that businesses face? - How can the new service/product portfolios be successfully positioned in the market? - What are the available institutional market entry options? - Which benefits and drawbacks come along with the respective timing strategies? - What legal aspects need to be considered when entering a commercial market? - Is it necessary to develop specific market entry competencies? - Which particularities must service providers as well as small and medium-sized enterprises be aware of?

 Learning Outcomes: